JYU-IBA/jabs/README.md

 ## Features
 ### Implemented
- - Basic RBS spectrum simulation with atomic data, cross sections, electronic stopping and straggling given by [JIBAL](https://github.com/JYU-IBA/jibal)
+ - Basic RBS spectrum simulation with Rutherford and Andersen cross-sections.
+ - Atomic data, electronic stopping and straggling given by [JIBAL](https://github.com/JYU-IBA/jibal).
  - Automatic recoil spectra when working in forward angles (ERDA)
  - Arbitrary cross sections and reactions from R33 files.
 Both EBS (Q-value is zero) as well as p-p NRA are implemented.
  - Point-by-point and layered sample models